brodycj/create-react-native-module/README.md

   -V, --version                             output the version number --package-name <packageName>              The full package name to be used in package.json.
 Default: react-native-(name in param-case)
-  --is-view                                 Generate the package as a very simple native view component --object-class-name                       The name of the object class to be exported by both JavaScript and native code.
+  --is-view                                 Generate the package as a very simple native view component.
+Status: EXPERIMENTAL, with limited testing.
+  --object-class-name                       The name of the object class to be exported by both JavaScript and native code.
 Default: (name in PascalCase)
   --native-package-id <nativePackageId>     [Android] The native Java package identifier used for Android (Default: `com.reactlibrary`)
   --platforms <platforms>                   Platforms the library module will be created for - comma separated (Default: `ios,android`)